NIFTy-PPL/NIFTy/paper/paper.md

 \texttt{NIFTy} is a Bayesian imaging library [@Selig2013; @Steiniger2017; @Arras2019].
 It is designed to infer the million to billion dimensional posterior distribution in the image space from noisy input data.
-At the core of \texttt{NIFTy} lies a set of powerful Gaussian Process models for modeling correlated degrees of freedom in high dimensions and an accurate statistical inference machinery of Variational Inference algorithms.
+At the core of \texttt{NIFTy} lies a set of powerful Gaussian Process (GP) models for modeling correlated degrees of freedom in high dimensions and an accurate statistical inference machinery of Variational Inference algorithms.

-\texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous Gaussian Process models, a new even more powerful Gaussian Process model, and a much more flexible posterior approximation machinery.
+\texttt{NIFTy.re} is a rewrite of \texttt{NIFTy} in JAX [@Jax2018] with all relevant previous GP models, a new even more powerful GP model, and a much more flexible posterior approximation machinery.
 By virtue of being written in JAX, \texttt{NIFTy.re} effortlessly runs on the accelerator hardware such as the GPU, extensively vectorizes models whenever possible, just-in-time compiles code for additional performance, and enables a new kind of inference machinery thanks to being able to retrieve higher order derivates.
 By switching from a home-grown automatic differentiation engine to JAX, we envision to harness significant gains in maintainability of \texttt{NIFTy} moving forward and a faster development cycle for new features.